ChenDgani/Varonis_Repo/README.md

 4. Audit and Accountability
 5. System and Communications Protection

-## The security Configurations with their impact
+## The security configurations with their impact

 ### Private/Public Repository Status
 **Security impact**: with public repositories your code is expose to the world with your sensetive information.